benciojr/SiteClearingSimulator/README.md

 DESIGN AND APPROACH

+ApplicationMain is the entry point to run the application and runs the main class of the simulator - the SiteClearingSimulator class.
+It also calls the ArgumentParser class to parse the arguments passed to the application, checks if the file exists, and returns a File object whenever it is valid.

 SiteClearingSimulator

-The SiteClearingSimulator class is the main entry point of the application.
+The SiteClearingSimulator class is the main class of the simulator.
 It has methods to read the data from the input text file, to start the actual simulation, and to display the report after the simulation has ended.
-The loadDataFromFile() method instantiates the correct SiteBlock class, and stores them into a HashMap that represents the site map.
+The loadDataFromFile() method calls the SiteMapLoader that validates the input text file, instantiates the appropriate SiteBlock class, and stores them into a HashMap that represents the site map.
 The startSimulation() method is where the application asks the user input for commands.
+The CommandManager is assigned for this task of reading the user's input, validation and execution of the commands.

 Square Blocks